george-a-shoemaker/blog/_posts/2022-04-01-showing-up.markdown

 This is why you *show up*.
 There is so much for me to gain from this group.
 Not just running fitness but an opportunity to improve my Spanish and have a team.

-I moved to Mexico City in August of 2021 and boy I had to *show up* for that too.
+I moved to Mexico City in August of 2021 and boy did I have to *show up* for that too.
 Like this morning I didn't know what to expect, and I had doubts about whether living here was sustainable.
 But my experience today affirms my choice to move to Mexico City. *Soy capaz.*

 Mexico City is full of people who are passionate about their interests and place community over the individual in a way that is very rare in the United States.
 I'd like to cultivate this mindset and *show up* for others.